Arcadia-Science/2024-ProteinCartography-dCK-validation/README.md

 ## Purpose

-This repo accompanies the pub on ProteinCartography validation using the dCK protein family (DOI: https://doi.org/10.57844/arcadia-a757-3651).
+This repo accompanies the pub on ProteinCartography validation using the Deoxycytidine Kinase protein family (https://doi.org/10.57844/arcadia-a757-3651).
+ProteinCartography is a bioinformatic pipeline that groups proteins based on their predicted structures.
+It searches for proteins that are similar to an input structure and prepares an interactive map with the clustering information.
+For more information on the pipeline, check out the pub describing the capabilities of ProteinCartography (https://doi.org/10.57844/ARCADIA-A5A6-1068) and the ProteinCartography GitHub repo (https://github.com/Arcadia-Science/ProteinCartography/releases/tag/v0.5.0).
+In our previous pub related to this work, we describe in detail why we chose to use the Deoxycytidine Kinase protein family for this analysis using several different criteria (https://doi.org/10.57844/arcadia-1e5d-e272).
+As part of this pub, we analyzed the resulting clusters and proposed a tentative strategy for selecting individual clusters and proteins to bring into the lab for biochemical studies of their function.

+In the current pub (https://doi.org/10.57844/arcadia-a757-3651), we chose several proteins in the Deoxycytidine Kinase family.
+These were selected from different ProteinCartography clusters to bring into the lab.
+Our goal is to biochemically characterize the enzymatic activity of these proteins and understand how their activity profiles correlate with the structural groupings produced by ProteinCartography.
+Our findings could help us better understand the relationship between protein structure and function.
+Additionally, we could use the results to optimize and improve the performance of ProteinCartography.
+The scripts in this pub helped us identify the proteins to bring into the lab for our empirical studies.
+Additionally, we have also included the scripts used to prepare the plots in the pub.

-The analyses include ProteinCartography cluster subclustering to identify representative proteins for biochemical validation in the lab.
+The analyses include subclustering of ProteinCartography clusters to identify representative proteins for biochemical validation in the lab.
 These scripts are under the `subclustering` folder.

 There are also additional scripts included that were used to prepare the figures in the publication.
-These scripts are under the `plotting` folder
+These scripts are under the `plotting` folder.

 ## Installation and Setup